mielwyn/hackgt8/README.md

 ## project made for hackgt8 by [Joy](https://github.com/joywying), [Lauren](https://github.com/Laireen), [Chi](https://github.com/udejiofor-chidobem), and [Micah](https://github.com/mielwyn)

 ## description & motivation
+An occupancy tracking system for Georgia Tech (and beyond).
+Collects data on level of occupancy for each floor of busy buildings using number of devices connected to wireless access points.
+Applications in social distancing, sustainability, accessibility.

 ### other solutions attempted / ruled out